 19% increase in muscle thickness

-What is CoolTone?? | How Does Cooltone Work?
+What is CoolTone Treatment Capable of?

 What is CoolTone capable of?
 In a nutshell, CoolTone can give your muscles a super-human workout.
 CoolTone uses electromagnetic technology that causes intense muscle contractions using a technique known as Magnetic Muscle Stimulation (MMS).
 The deep contractions from MMS are more potent than any muscle contractions obtained through manual exercise.
 You can spend countless hours in the gym and never be able to get the results possible with CoolTone.

 Each CoolTone treatment yields supramaximal contractions, 20,000 contractions to be exact, during each treatment.
 These contractions help to build muscle cells and strengthen the existing fibers rapidly.
-Each treatment is 30 minutes and required little to no downtime afterward.
+Each treatment is 30 minutes and requires no downtime.

-CoolTone Treatments Near Me
+What is CoolTone Going to Do for Me?

-NCoolToneIf you’re ready to learn what CoolTone can do for you, Cool Aesthetics is prepared for you.
-Now We’ll answer your questions and help you decide if you are the perfect CoolTone candidate.
+Now that you know about the muscle building treatment, the next questions should be, what is CoolTone going to do for me?
+If you’re ready to learn what CoolTone can do for you, Cool Aesthetics is prepared to help.
+We’ll answer your questions and help you decide if you are the perfect CoolTone candidate.
 Schedule your free consultation with our body-contouring technicians.
 Contact Cool Aesthetics online or call (405) 842-9732.